 - “Fine, how about a shot then…”

 - “Why?
 Are you the DD tonight?
-Just Uber.”
+Just call an Uber.”

 - “I’ll feel weird if I’m drinking and you aren’t.
 Come on, just one!”